haml/haml/REFERENCE.md

 #### Boolean Attributes

 Some attributes, such as "checked" for `input` tags or "selected" for `option` tags, are "boolean" in the sense that their values don't matter - it only matters whether or not they're present.
 In HTML (but not XHTML), these attributes can be written as

     <input selected>

 To do this in Haml using hash-style attributes, just assign a Ruby `true` value to the attribute:

     %input{:selected => true}

 In XHTML, the only valid value for these attributes is the name of the attribute.
 Thus this will render in XHTML as

     <input selected='selected'>

 To set these attributes to false, simply assign them to a Ruby false value.
-In both XHTML and HTML
+In both XHTML and HTML,

     %input{:selected => false}

-will just render as
+will just render as:

     <input>